distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## Outcome-conditional impact futures

-The primary instrument is an impact future conditional on the outcome being hedged.
-It uses the same outcome-claim type as collateral and settlement numeraire as the corresponding conditional asset market.
+The basic instruments are impact futures conditional on each outcome.
+Each uses the same outcome-claim type as collateral and settlement numeraire as the corresponding conditional asset market.
 If the market resolves to that outcome, a long earns `impact_TWAP - entry_price` and a short earns the inverse.
 Under the other outcome, the collateral claim and both impact positions pay zero.

-This structure suits holders whose exposure differs by outcome.
+A single conditional leg suits exposure concentrated in one outcome.
 For example, a treasury that wants protection against a fall in the A-minus-B spread specifically under outcome A can short the outcome-A conditional impact future.
 The position gains as the spread falls and pays only under outcome A. An absolute-dollar spread naturally matches a hedge for a fixed quantity of the asset.

 Because a claim for a low-probability outcome is worth less in dollar terms than unconditional collateral, the trader can fully collateralise the position in outcome claims without locking the same dollar value.
 The design also avoids introducing another collateral-token type.
 It still requires a separate impact market, and claims locked in one market cannot simultaneously collateralise another.

 The trade-off is outcome-probability exposure: the position’s dollar price reflects both the expected spread and the probability of the selected outcome.
 It also retains basis risk because settlement tracks the market's pre-resolution estimate rather than the holder's realised loss.

+### Hedging exposure under both outcomes

+A holder of one unit of the asset under either outcome needs a hedge that also settles under either outcome.
+Let `short_notional_a` denote the short notional in the outcome-A conditional impact future and `long_notional_b` the long notional in the outcome-B conditional impact future.
+For a change in the event spread, the remaining difference between the two outcome-dependent portfolio changes is:

+`(1 - short_notional_a - long_notional_b) · change_in_impact`.

+Any allocation satisfying `short_notional_a + long_notional_b = 1` therefore hedges changes in the asset-price difference between the outcomes.
+Equal half-unit positions treat the outcomes symmetrically.
+Under the pricing identity above, the spot-centred allocation shorts `1-probability_a` units under outcome A and longs `probability_a` units under outcome B: at a given probability, these match the asset's respective impact sensitivities around the probability-weighted spot price.
+The weights use the probability at hedge inception and can be rebalanced as it changes.
+Because each future pays the change from its entry price, the hedge locks the event spread at entry rather than erasing the spread already priced then.

+The hedge uses one unit of total notional, not one unit in each conditional market.
+A full-unit short under outcome A combined with a full-unit long under outcome B reverses the asset's sensitivity to changes in the event spread instead of cancelling it.
+These opposite-direction positions also differ from the same-direction bundle below, which pays the same impact-future PnL under either outcome and therefore does not offset outcome-specific asset movements.

 ### Optional outcome-independent bundle

 An outcome-independent impact contract would mainly be a speculative prediction market on the event's impact, rather than a risk-transfer instrument.
 It need not have an independent market.
-A wrapper can bundle matched outcome-A and outcome-B conditional impact futures with the same entry price and notional.
-One leg pays under each outcome, so the bundle earns `impact_TWAP - entry_price` regardless of the resolution.
+A wrapper can bundle matched same-direction outcome-A and outcome-B conditional impact futures with the same entry price and notional.
+One leg pays under each outcome, so a long bundle earns `impact_TWAP - entry_price` regardless of the resolution.
 It has no direct dependence on which outcome is realised, although outcome probabilities still affect the underlying index.

-Where hedging demand is concentrated in one outcome, the impact future conditional on the other outcome will likely attract little demand in isolation.
-Bundling both legs still reuses the higher-demand conditional contract, whereas a separate unconditional order book would duplicate the payoff and unnecessarily split its liquidity.
+Where hedging demand is concentrated in one outcome, the impact future conditional on the other outcome will likely attract little demand in isolation, although two-outcome hedgers still use it as part of the offsetting position above.
+Bundling both legs reuses the conditional contracts, whereas creating a separate outcome-independent order book would duplicate the payoff and unnecessarily split their liquidity.
 A scale-invariant bundle could instead use conditional contracts defined on `log(price_a / price_b)`, but it would not consolidate trading with the dollar-denominated contracts used for hedging.

 ## The capital-efficiency limitation